-Over the last several years we have sent several groups to Kenya to further the ministry of Youth Venture there.
+Over the last several years, we have sent several groups to Kenya to further the ministry of Youth Venture there.
 In September 2015, my wife Marissa and I traveled to Kenya to train leaders how to run YV clubs in their cities.
-Then the following year, we sent a group of 12 college students from our Micah 6:8 discipleship group to put on youth conferences for the kids in the area where we run clubs.
-We had a wonderful time with our host, Larry Neese and were so blessed to see the amazing fruit that the leaders there are bearing for the Kingdom of God.
+The following year, we sent a group of 12 college students from our Micah 6:8 discipleship group, as well as Jeremy and Rheanna Chan, to put on youth conferences for the kids in the area where we run clubs.
+We had a wonderful time with our host Larry Neese, and were so blessed to see the amazing fruit that the leaders there are bearing for the Kingdom of God.

 The ministry of Youth Venture in Kenya began several years ago when Mark Hoffman taught a conference at a pastors’ training school called Kenya Ministry Training Institute.
-KMTI is located in Kitale, Kenya, and is run by a man named Larry Neese, who for many years now has been training pastors in Kingdom principles, helping to give them a Biblical foundation from which to minister to the people of their areas.
+KMTI is located in Kitale, Kenya and is run by a man named Larry Neese.
+For many years now, he has been training pastors in Kingdom principles, helping give them a Biblical foundation to minister to the people of their areas from.

 What David & Felix found is that the door in Kenya is wide open for the ministry of Youth Venture.

 Very soon, hundreds of young people were attending YV clubs in several schools and they were in great need of more leaders, training, and support.
-They had never run clubs like this before and largely did not know what to do.
-We sent them more materials and supplies, and organized a trip to send some of our leaders down to train them.
-On this first trip hundreds of pastors were trained how to reach young people and taught practical skills for running school Bible clubs.
+They had never run clubs like this and largely did not know what to do.
+We sent them more materials and supplies and organized a trip to send some of our leaders down to train them.
+On this first trip, hundreds of pastors were trained on how to reach young people and were taught practical skills for running Bible clubs in schools.

-From that time till my wife and I arrived, the ministry of Youth Venture in Kenya grew exponentially.
-We began funding the work completely and regularly sending training materials and resources, including many boxes of The Joshua Principle.
-By the time we went, the work had grown to the point where many thousands of young people were hearing the gospel in Youth Venture clubs on dozens of campuses in several districts in Kenya.
+From that time until my wife and I arrived, the ministry of Youth Venture in Kenya grew exponentially.
+We began funding the work completely and regularly sent training materials and resources, including many boxes of The Joshua Principle.
+By the time we went, the work had grown to the point where many thousands of young people were hearing the gospel in Youth Venture clubs on dozens of campuses in several Kenyan districts.
 New districts and schools were opening up to Youth Venture and clubs had even been started as far away as Uganda.
 There was a new need for more training.
 Many leaders who were currently running clubs had only one weekend of training, and needed more.
 Also, there were many new potential leaders who needed training for the first time.

 One of the highlights of the trainings was the many school teachers, principals, church leaders, and community leaders who attended the conferences.
 Many of these men and women have broad influence over whole areas of Kenya, and could open doors for YV to be in many more schools.
 After a week of conferences, we had trained between 250-300 leaders who are currently doing YV clubs and who will take YV clubs into new schools and new areas of Kenya.

-Still we were able to visit many schools.
-During our second week in the country we visited a dozen schools and ran YV clubs for almost 2000 young people.
+Even so, we were able to visit many schools.
+During our second week in the country, we visited a dozen schools and ran YV clubs for almost 2,000 young people.
 It was incredible to see these young people worship the Lord and respond to the message of the gospel.
 They are so hungry for the love of God and the hope of salvation.